Search more than 3,000 biographies of contemporary and classic poets.

 CAConrad is known for their development of (Soma)tics, a poetics, as they describe, “which investigates that seemingly infinite space between body and spirit by using nearly any possible THING around or of the body to channel the body out and/or in toward spirit with deliberate and sustained concentration.”

-Poet Eileen Myles writes, “[CAConrad] always argues (from the inside of his poems) for a poetry of radical inclusivity while keeping a very queer shoulder to the wheel.
-His kind of queerness strikes me as nonpolarizing, not intentionally but because of the fullness of his exposition, a kind of gigantism that seems to me to be most deeply informed by love, and a tenderness for the ravages and tumult of existence.”
+About their work, poet Eileen Myles writes, “[CAConrad] always argues (from the inside of their poems) for a poetry of radical inclusivity while keeping a very queer shoulder to the wheel.
+Their kind of queerness strikes me as non-polarizing, not intentionally but because of the fullness of their exposition, a kind of gigantism that seems to me to be most deeply informed by love, and a tenderness for the ravages and tumult of existence.”

-CAConrad’s honors include fellowships from the Banff Art Center, Lannan Foundation, MacDowell Colony, Pew Center for Arts & Heritage, and Ucross Foundation.
+CAConrad’s honors include fellowships from the Banff Art Center, the Lannan Foundation, MacDowell Colony, Pew Center for Arts & Heritage, the Poetry Foundation, and Ucross Foundation.
 CAConrad conducts lectures and workshops across the country on (Soma)tics and Ecopoetics.
-He currently lives in Philadelphia.